 The Editing Service Provider page contains four tabs: General, Custom Fields, Certificates, and Proxy Config.

-The only required fields are the Tenant Name and Administrator Name.
-Enter this information and any of the non-required field data you want to maintain.
+The only required text boxes are the Tenant Name and Administrator Name.
+Enter this information and any of the non-required text box data you want to maintain.

 On the Custom Fields tab, enter any site-specific information you want to maintain.
-These are free-form text fields with no data validation; the content is entirely up to you.
+These are free-form text boxes with no data validation; the content is entirely up to you.

 To enable a custom certificate, you upload three certificate files in Apache format: SSL Certificate, SSL Key, and CA Certificate.